This page is obsolete, new course descriptions for 2008 courses coming soon!!

 This course is required for application to the North Carolina Appraisal Board for Trainee registration, Appraiser Licensure or Certification.

-If all R-Series courses are to be taken, a fee of $1750 may be paid in advance of the R-1 start date, a savings of $155.
+If all R-Series courses are to be taken, a fee of $1,550 may be paid in advance of the R-1 start date.
+This one time fee will include all books, and is a significant savings over paying one course at a time and buying books individually.

 Introduction to Income Property Appraisal (G-1) 30 hrs. $470.00